Find Affordable College Courses

 East Lansing, MI

-With a ranking of #9, Michigan State University did quite well on this year’s most popular schools for agricultural engineering students working on their master’s degree.
-Located in the small city of East Lansing, Michigan State is a public college with a fairly large student population.
+Michigan State University ranked #9 on this year’s Most Popular Agricultural Engineering Master’s Degree Schools list.
+Located in the small city of East Lansing, Michigan State is a public school with a very large student population.

 About 43% of the students majoring in AE at the school are women while 57% are male.